 For the simplest route, toss that seasoned roast and all of your other pot roast ingredients straight into the Dutch oven or crock pot.
 No searing, sauteing, or pre-cooking of any kind—everything goes in raw and uncooked.
 After cooking low-and-slow, it’ll all cook through just fine and taste great.

-an optional extra step, but the few minutes are worth the maximum deliciousness
+It’s an optional extra step, but the few minutes are worth the maximum deliciousness in my opinion!

 Pot Roast Seasoning Mixture